lemonpkt/IPProject/README.md

 There is currently functionality for registering users, creating new projects, accepting a project, and uploading a code submission to a project.
 There's a RESTful API endpoint for the manipulation of projects (discussed below).

 See the issues page for what needs doing.
-Currently, we'd like to impliment being able to download a file submission from a project, and being able to mark a project as "completed".
-Other possibilites include allowing a "Free Agent" to quit a project after it's been accepted.
+Currently, we'd like to implement being able to download a file submission from a project, and being able to mark a project as "completed".
+Other possibilities include allowing a "Free Agent" to quit a project after it's been accepted.

 ## Installation